Rome

 It wasn't always like that, though.
 The amphitheatre originally had up to eighty entrances so the crowds could enter and exit quickly.
 31 have survived and some have been restored.

-It was designed to hold 50,000 bloodthirsty spectators, eager to see the gladiators fight to the death.
+The building was designed to hold 50,000 bloodthirsty spectators, eager to see the gladiators fight to the death.
 Many were slaves or prisoners who were thrown in, sword in hand, to kill another unarmed foe.

 Many parts of the Colosseum can be accessed by people in wheelchairs and there's a lift to the first floor on the northern side.